enspirit/talktome/README.md

 ### Overriding templates (and having more than one endpoint)

+The default image comes with a single contact-us email template used by Enspirit.
+Feel free to override it by providing one or more email templates.

 You can mount a volume with email templates into `/app/templates/`, which will be used for the available endpoints.
 For instance, the following `templates/` folder will expose two endpoints with possibly different behaviors (according